Sara666-LI/BMI500_HMW11_Model-based-Bias-Removal-in-Machine-Learning/README.md

 3. Use advanced bias mitigation techniques: Explore multi-task learning approaches to jointly optimize for accuracy and fairness and implement adversarial debiasing methods to explicitly remove sensitive information.
 Also, it's useful to Investigate causal modeling techniques to disentangle the effects of sensitive attributes.

-4. Apply model robustness evaluation: Conduct comprehensive testing across a wide range of demographic subgroups.Implement stress-testing procedures to assess model behavior under distributional shift.
-Also, it eould be beeter to establish protocols for continuous monitoring and updating of model performance
+4. Apply model robustness evaluation: Conduct comprehensive testing across a wide range of demographic subgroups.
+Implement stress-testing procedures to assess model behavior under distributional shift.
+Also, it should be better to establish protocols for continuous monitoring and updating of model performance.